geeekai/atom/README.md

 # Example: Building a Temporal Knowledge Graph (TKG) with ATOM from LLMS History

-This example demonstrates how to use ATOM to extract factoids from a dataset, build a dynamic Temporal Knowledge Graph (TKG) across different observation timestamps, and finally visualize the graph using Neo4j.

----
-# Example: Building a Temporal Knowledge Graph (TKG) with ATOM from LLMS History

 In this example, we demonstrate how to use ATOM to extract factoids from a dataset, build a dynamic Temporal Knowledge Graph (TKG) across different observation timestamps, and finally visualize the graph using Neo4j.

 The process involves: